wuzixiao/ARTS/Shares/Learning-Fp-with-F#.md

 > * Code of Fp is statement; Code in OO is expression.
 > * Fp is suitable for programme that has complex business logic.

 In the class, he talked about Map, Functor patterns, I didn't fully follow him.
+I will dig them more later.
+And some other topics I am interested in

+* How Fp do I/O?
+* What is design pattern in Fp?
+*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk1ODYyNjM1LDIwMDYzNzUyNDUsLTc2Nz
-g3OTE4MiwtMTMwNDU4MzQxMiwxNDk4Nzg4NDMyLC0xNzk0Njg2
-MjYzLDE2ODgwOTk1ODEsLTIwNjcyODkzODMsMTA2ODkwNjgwNS
-wtMTY1MjE4OTY1MF19
+eyJoaXN0b3J5IjpbLTE2MTQ0MTkwMDYsMjAwNjM3NTI0NSwtNz
+Y3ODc5MTgyLC0xMzA0NTgzNDEyLDE0OTg3ODg0MzIsLTE3OTQ2
+ODYyNjMsMTY4ODA5OTU4MSwtMjA2NzI4OTM4MywxMDY4OTA2OD
+A1LC0xNjUyMTg5NjUwXX0=
 -->